vishalrathour/Covid_19/README.md

 # Covid_19
-In this porject i am working wiith covid 19 indian dataset. this data set only related on indian population.
+In this porject i am working wiith covid 19 indian dataset. this dataset only related on indian population.